tiffanyadu/100-days-of-code/log.md

 **Today's Progress**: Read Chapter 3 of YDKJS: Scope & Closures.
 Finished structuring portfolio page with HTML elements and began adding styles.

 **Thoughts:** This page came together a lot quicker than I expected, but I think it really helped that I designed the layout ahead of time.
 Since I didn't have to make any design decisions on the fly, I was able to put all my focus on the code itself.

+### Day 10: February 10, 2017

+**Today's Progress**: Finished reading YDKJS: Scope & Closures!

+**Thoughts:** Didn't have enough time to do any coding today, but hopefully I can make up for it when I get back from NYC.